mirmahfuz99/StarWarsCharacter/README.md

 <img src="screenshots/mocup.png" width="750"/>

 # StarWars
-An Android app built with Kotlin, consuming [StarWars API](https://swapi.dev/) to fetch characters, Starships, and planets.
+An Android app built with Kotlin, to fetch characters, Starships, and planets from [StarWars API](https://swapi.dev/) .
 It is built with a clean architecture, MVVM pattern, and the latest Jetpack Compose.

 ## Features
 - Character List Screen